aldrinabastillas/Audio-Visualizer/README.md

 ### Executables
-Executable files that allow you to change resolution and frame rate.
+Executable files to download, which allow you to change resolution and frame rate.
 * [AudioVisualizer.exe](https://github.com/aldrinabastillas/Audio-Visualizer/blob/master/AudioVisualizer.exe):
 For Windows

 * [AudioVisualizer.app.zip](https://github.com/aldrinabastillas/Audio-Visualizer/blob/master/AudioVisualizer.app.zip):
 For macOS.
 Must be zipped, as Github adds the package as a folder instead of one .app file.